 A Strauss memorial in Vienna, music capital of Europe

-some precise dates, more suggestions and information see European Festivals or Arts Festivals
+For some precise dates, more suggestions and information see European Festivals or Arts Festivals

 Electric sockets are 230v and take 2 round pin plugs.

-Street snacks tend to be of the sausage, pickles and chunky bread
+Street snacks are usually of the sausage, pickles and chunky bread variety.

 About the only thing that will not pile on the pounds is the superb coffee.

 The green Danube passing sluggishly through Vienna.
 Photo by Herbert Ortner.

 Adolf Hitler was born in Austria, moving to Germany when he was 3 years old.
 According to Wikipedia like many Austrian-Germans Hitler began to develop German nationalist ideas from a young age and expressed loyalty only to Germany, despising Austria-Hungary’s declining Habsburg Monarchy and its rule over an ethnically diverse empire.

 Vienna was substantially damaged by air raids during WWII but not to the extent of Germany’s Berlin and major structures were rebuilt in identical style and at some expense so the city still maintains an ancient, well-kept patina.